MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 - pathfinder (requires MonetDB4)

-Apart from buildtools, all packages contain a subfolder ``NT`` which contains a few Windows-specific source files, and which is the directory in which the Windows version is built.
-(On Unix/Linux we recommend to build in a new directory which is not part of the source tree, but on Windows we haven't made this separation.)
+Apart from buildtools, all packages contain a subfolder ``NT`` which contains a few Windows-specific source files.
+Like on Unix/Linux, we recommend to build in a new directory which is not part of the original source tree.
+On Windows, this build directory must be a sibling of the aforementioned ``NT`` directory.

 Build Process
 -------------